-- T-1.1 Roadway design standards for Fairview shall reflect adjacent uses, visual and aesthetic conditions, and the semi-rural and residential character of the community. - T-1.2 Improvements to the circulation system shall preserve scenic views and mature vegetation. - T-1.3 Road widening projects in Fairview shall be limited to ensure that roadways do not become barriers between neighborhoods, and to avoid speeding and induced traffic. - T-1.4 Consider the use of turning lanes, stop signs, roundabouts, and other traffic control devices to improve traffic flow in Fairview.
-Installation of new traffic signals within Fairview is discouraged. - T-1.5 Seek ways to improve connectivity in Fairview without impacting neighborhood character or increasing motor vehicle volumes on existing local streets. - T-1.6 Encourage the beautification of existing Fairview roads and neighborhoods streets through tree planting and landscaping. - T-1.7 Private street standards shall be consistent with standards for public streets and shall be complementary and consistent with the character of existing neighborhoods. - T-1.8 Prohibit gated communities, including the addition of access control gates on entry streets serving existing developments as well as the use of such gates in new development.
+Policies T-1.1 Roadway design standards for Fairview should reflect adjacent uses, visual and aesthetic conditions, and the semi-rural and residential character of the community.
+T-1.2 Improvements to the circulation system should preserve scenic views and mature vegetation.
+T-1.3 Limit road widening projects in Fairview to ensure that roadways do not become barriers between neighborhoods, and to avoid speeding and induced traffic.
+T-1.4 Consider the use of turning lanes, stop signs, roundabouts, and other traffic control devices to improve traffic flow in Fairview.
+Installation of new traffic signals within Fairview is discouraged.
+T-1.5 Seek ways to improve connectivity in Fairview without impacting neighborhood character or increasing motor vehicle volumes on existing local streets.
+T-1.6 Encourage the beautification of existing Fairview roads and neighborhoods streets through tree planting and landscaping.
+T-1.7 Strongly discourage gated communities, including the addition of access control gates on entry streets serving existing developments as well as the use of such gates in new development.